topheman/npm-registry-browser/README.md

 * end to end test with cypress

 The end to end test sessions are recorded, you can check them [here](https://dashboard.cypress.io/#/projects/8r5nf4/runs).

+## Commit guidelines

+To have uniform commit messages, I follow the [AngularJS git commit guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines), please take a look at it.

+It also makes it easier to generate changelogs.

 ## Advanced